Tony14261/tscratchapiget/README.md

-# tscratchapiget | THIS IS NOT PUBLISH ON PyPI
+# tscratchapiget | THIS IS PUBLISH ON PyPI
 A library can get scratch's api
 This project gets the scratch api.
 Everything in this project code by me (except some needed library).
 Big credit to TimMcCool(Scratcher) for example codes.